-- To validate the applied power schemes during Task Sequence progress.
-Lunch Command prompt / Powershell window.
+Launch Command prompt or Powershell window.
 Copy and paste the below command line –

 Powercfg /getactivescheme Retrieves the currently active power scheme.
 Powercfg /L Lists all power schemes.

-Here you can see power scheme is activated to High performance.
+Here you can see the power scheme is activated to High performance.

-- You can also refer to smsts.log for quick check 👉 SCCM OSD Task Sequence Troubleshooting Steps by Step Ultimate Guide with SMSTS.log.
+You can also refer to smsts.log for a quick check 👉 SCCM OSD Task Sequence Troubleshooting Steps by Step Ultimate Guide with SMSTS.log.